^

 , medical expert

-Located under the mucous membrane of the uterus myomatous nodes in 1-1.5% of cases tend to be expelled by the uterus.
+Myomatous nodes located under the mucous membrane of the uterus in 1-1.5% of cases tend to be expelled by the uterus.

-This condition is called the "nascent node" and can be accompanied by a clinical picture of the "acute abdomen", sharp cramping pains in the lower abdomen, bleeding.
+This condition is called a “nascent node” and may be accompanied by a clinical picture of an “acute abdomen”, sharp cramping pains in the lower abdomen, and bleeding.

-When making a diagnosis, anamnestic data plays an important role, indicating the presence of a submucosal fibromatous node, gynecological examination using mirrors (a node in the vagina, smoothing and opening of the cervix) and palpation of the node during vaginal examination.
+When making a diagnosis, anamnestic data indicating the presence of a submucous fibromatous node, a gynecological examination using mirrors (node in the vagina, smoothing and opening of the cervix) and palpation of the node during a vaginal examination play a major role.

 What do need to examine?